 Q: If my business owns multiple retail petroleum dispensing sites (10 or fewer), how do I submit separate applications for those sites that are eligible for funding?

-A: We recommend sharing the entire scope of the proposed project but focusing the application on the MDA proposal and ensuring that the review committee can clearly understand what would be funded from the MDA grant.
+A: We recommend sharing the entire scope of the proposed project in the application, but be sure that the review committee can clearly understand what would be funded from the MDA grant.
 Please separate the MDA component (including the 35% match) in your budget table.

 Back to top